mfasiolo/sc2-2019/content/rcpp_advanced_III/_index.md

 text-align: justify}
 </style>

-This chapter explains how to perform parallel computation in Rcpp, with a particular focus on the RcppParallel R package.
+This chapter explains how to perform parallel computation in Rcpp, with a particular focus on OpenMP API and RcppParallel R package.

 The chapter consists of the following sections: